premgopalan/collabtm/README.md

     -k <int>                 latent dimensionality

     -fixeda                  fix the document length correction factor ('a') to 1

+    -lda-init                use LDA based initialization (see below)

+OPTIONAL:

     -binary-data             treat observed ratings data as binary; if rating > 0 then rating is treated as 1